 This scheme is intended to assist treating vets in confirming if influenza is present on a premises and in particular where there may be financial constraints on pursuing diagnostic testing.
 Importantly, the scheme is intended to also encourage testing in EI vaccinated horses with clinical respiratory signs, which may be suggestive of failure of vaccine efficacy.
 A prompt diagnosis helps to ensure successful implementation of control measures for an infected premises, limiting spread of flu and its impacts on the industry and welfare of horses.
 On confirmation of a positive diagnosis of EI, veterinary epidemiologists at EIDS will be able to assist equine vets with relevant outbreak advice.

-This scheme also enables epidemiological and virological information to be obtained which is vital to ensure preventive measures such as vaccination are optimally used in our horse population in Great Britain.
+This scheme also enables epidemiological and virological information to be obtained which is vital to ensure preventive measures such as vaccination are optimally used in our horse population in the UK.
 Identifying risk factors for outbreaks can assist in the design of premises specific biosecurity measures.
 Virological analyses determine if current vaccines are likely to maintain levels of protection against the circulating field strains of flu virus.
 Information obtained through this scheme is shared anonymously with stakeholders, through International Collating Centre (ICC) reports, Tell-Tail text alerts which include a link to the ICC report and on the EquiFluNet website.
 Anonymised data also contribute to further influenza research studies, which are intended to mitigate future major outbreaks of this highly infectious equine respiratory disease.

 Below are resources and forms for use by veterinary practices and laboratories collaborating with our various projects.
 Please click on the associated link to download the resource/form.